spamihilator/spamihilator.com/_posts/2013-05-02-spamihilator-website-open-source.md

 <https://github.com/michel-kraemer/spamihilator.com>

 Everyone is invited to make contributions.
-We are open for all kind of changes.
+We are open to all kind of changes.
 You may submit new content (e.g. FAQ), change the design or style, etc.